-SUNDERLAND. -DISTRESSED CONDITION OF Working Men.-Thousands of workmen are now wandering about unemployed in this once flourishing of the matter.
+SUNDERLAND. -DISTRESSED CONDITION OF Working Men.-Thousands of workmen are now agent, will be entitled to a Plate.
+We do J. R. WATSON, BOSTON. - We of course know nothing wandering about unemployed in this once flourishing of the matter.
 Doubtless the money would be place.
-Many have been absolutely destitute of all paid to and by Mr. Cleave, and accounted for in employment for nine months, and some longer. his balance-sheet.

-They are now less employed than they were in winter.
+Many have been absolutely destitute of all paid to and by Mr. Cleave, and accounted for in employment for nine months, and some longer.
+They are now less employed than they were in BATH CHARTISTS have sent us a correction of the winter.
 The degree of distress may be judged of Convention accounts, which is itself wrong to the by the fact that the poor rates, which are collected amount of ten shillings: we do not therefore quarterly, are now 4s. in the pound.
 Thus a house insert it.
 They accompany the statement by a and shop rated at £25 pays £20 per annum poor rate.
 A meeting of the unemployed workmen is intended to be held in a few days.
-BRADFORD .- FATAL COLLIERY ACCIDENT .-On Monday last, at the Dudley Hill Colliery pit, a frightful accident occurred by which one man lost his life.
+BRADFORD.-FATAL COLLIBRY ACCIDENT.-On Monday last, at the Dudley Hill Colliery pit, a frightful accident occurred by which one man lost his life.
 The name of the deceased is Abraham Simpson, who, with another man, was removing some scaffolding in the pit, on part of which being removed an immense body of foul air escaped, and coming in contact with a lighted candle which the deceased held in his hand, immediately ignited, and an explosion took place.
-The pit was instantly in a blaze, and such was the force of the explosion, that Simpson was blown to a considerable height in the pit from which he fell down; his hat being blown out of the pit's mouth.
-His corpse, when taken out, as our informant significantly related it, appeared to have been "smashed to atoms."
-The other man escaped the violence of the explosion in a great degree by secreting himself under the scaffolding, and though he has sustained considerable injuries, hopes are entertained of his ultimate recovery.
-Simpson multifarious transactions like his to attend to, by has left a widow and four children to mourn his brethren of Court Moderation, and Court Mutual iron hand of despotism. united as the heart of one man, and to do justice, well known, and I need not say one word in his behalf. love mercy, and unite altogether; and after P.D.C.R.
-They have on many occasions witnessed his zeal and initiated into the mysteries of this Ancient and those who suffer for us shall be supported by us.
-Honourable Order, and a number more expressed If you will insert this in your valuable journal, you their wish to be made on the next meeting.
+The pit was instantly in a blaze, and such was the force of the explosion, that Simpson was blown to a considerable height in the pit from which he fell down; his hat being blown -Mr. G. M. Bartlett, 19, Gloucester Road Build- out of the pit's mouth.
+His corpse, when taken out. as our informant significantly related it, appeared to have been "smashed to atoms."
+The other man escaped the violence of the explosion in a great de-Money Onders to this Office.
+Our Cashier is gree by secreting himself under the scaffolding, and frequently made to endure an amount of inconve- though he has sustained considerable injuries, hopes nience, utterly inconceivable by those who have not are entertained of his ultimate recovery.
+Simpson multifarious transactions like his to attend to, by has left a widow and four children to mourn his new court of Ancient Foresters was opened in Leeds, at the house of Brother John Cummins, Hope and a fellow-creature from the horrors of starvation, while Anchor Inn.
+Pottery-field, when the officers and a prisoner for no other crime than trying to stay the brethren of Court Moderation, and Court Mutual iron hand of despotism.
+Friendship, attended in their splendid regalias.
+Brother Thomas Stead, P.D.C.C., of the Leeds United District, delivered an address suitable for a cause; the men of Bradford, I feel assured, will not the occasion, and impressed on their minds to be backward in lending a helping hand; to them he is united as the heart of one man, and to do justice, love mercy, and unite altogether: and after P.D.C.R.
+Thos.
+Stead had proceeded to open the New Court Oak," a number of respectable young men were the Star-office for Papers, by order, will make Honourable Order, and a number more expressed their wish to be made on the next meeting.